Is Viatris Inc. (VTRS) a Keeper?

 VTRS’s Market Performance

-VTRS stocks went up by 1.08% for the week, with a monthly drop of -1.54% and a quarterly performance of 5.79%, while its annual performance rate touched -13.84%.
-The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.47% for Viatris Inc..
-The simple moving average for the period of the last 20 days is 0.08% for VTRS stocks with a simple moving average of -9.48% for the last 200 days.
+VTRS stocks went up by 1.28% for the week, with a monthly jump of 3.41% and a quarterly performance of 1.21%, while its annual performance rate touched -13.22%.
+The volatility ratio for the week stands at 2.59% while the volatility levels for the past 30 days are set at 2.45% for Viatris Inc..
+The simple moving average for the period of the last 20 days is 1.83% for VTRS stocks with a simple moving average of -8.09% for the last 200 days.

 Analysts’ Opinion of VTRS